calypsobronte/TicTacToe-challenge-C10/Scala-TicTacToe/README.md

 Scala - a compiler based and a multi-paradigm programming language which is compact, fast and efficient

-### How to Install?
+### How to Install and run it?

 This is the way to compile project

-`$ scalac Main.scala Board.scala`
+`$ scalac Main.scala Board.scala -d TTT.jar `

+And then execute it

+`$ scala TTT.jar   `

 ### How to Play?

-a tic tac toe board will be print on screen and the system will ask the players to insert a valid position to place "X's" or "O's". if the position entered is valid, a new board will
+A tic tac toe board will be print on screen and the system will ask the players to insert a valid position to place "X's" or "O's". if the position entered is valid, a new board will